 1. Qualify.
 Applicants receive a credit to their water bill and therefore must receive a City of Hollywood water bill, either directly or through a third party (e.g. Condo or HOA Board).

-2. Replace any toilet that uses 3 or more gallons per flush (pre-1992) with a new EPA WaterSense labeled high-efficiency toilet (HET).
-Make sure to ask for a register receipt!
+2. Replace any toilet that uses 3 or more gallons per flush (pre-1995) with a new EPA WaterSense labeled toilet (HET).

 3. Complete.
 A toilet rebate application.
 Make sure to attach all required elements including: